gurditsingh/hydeout/_posts/test.md

 	```
 	After running this job surrogate keys will generate.
 But in ETL jobs we going to be updating the data in batches, maybe a million at a time, maybe 1000 at a time.
 So we want to see how this surrogate key generation performs over multiple inserts.

-	> Run the same job one more time and see how surrogate keys are generated : so when we run the same job again it generates the duplicate surrogate keys.
+	> Run the same job one more time and see how surrogate keys are generated : so when we run the same job again, it generates the duplicate surrogate keys.

 	**Lets understand with Example**: